 If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
 Turn on the hazard warning flashers.
-See Hazard Warning Flashers $\Rightarrow$ 135.
+See Hazard Warning Flashers \Rightarrow 129.

-See If a Tire Goes Flat $\Rightarrow$ 335 for other important safety warnings.
+See If a Tire Goes Flat \Rightarrow 335 for other important safety warnings.

-- Remove the compressor from its storage location.
-See Storing the Tire Sealant and Compressor Kit ⇒ 342. - 2.
-Remove the air only hose (10) and the power plug (9) from the bottom of the compressor.
+- 2. Remove the air only hose (10) and the power plug (9) from the bottom of the compressor.